ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 <h2 id="news">News</h2>

-<p>19 Dec 2024: I have submitted a manuscript on developing a fast hp-robust hp-FEM solver for the obstacle and generalize elastic-plastic torsion problems (<a href="https://arxiv.org/abs/2412.13733">arXiv</a>), (<a href="https://github.com/ioannisPApapadopoulos/HierarchicalProximalGalerkin.jl">Github</a>).</p>
+<p>19 Dec 2024: I have submitted a manuscript on developing a hp-FEM solver for the obstacle and generalized elastic-plastic torsion problems that is fast and exhibits hp-robust iteration counts (<a href="https://arxiv.org/abs/2412.13733">arXiv</a>), (<a href="https://github.com/ioannisPApapadopoulos/HierarchicalProximalGalerkin.jl">Github</a>).</p>

 <p>20 Nov 2024: My paper titled "Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity" was published in Numerische Mathematik. (<a href="https://doi.org/10.1007/s00211-024-01438-3">DOI: 10.1007/s00211-024-01438-3</a>).</p>